CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 The SDK is based on the public [Harmony Endpoint management OpenAPI](https://app.swaggerhub.com/apis/Check-Point/web-mgmt-external-api-production) spec.

-The SDK is very easy to use with a full TypeScript interfaces support in parameters and responses.
+The SDK is straightforward to use with full TypeScript interface support in parameters and responses.

-Using the SDK, no need to perform logins, send keep-alive requests, worry about session expiration and handle long processing jobs pulling, all is managed by the SDK.
+Using the SDK, no need to perform logins, send keep-alive requests, worry about session expiration or handle long processing jobs pulling, all is managed by the SDK.

-> 💡 The SDK supports parallel instances to a different tenants.
+> 💡 The SDK supports parallel instances to different tenants.

 ## ⬇️ SDK installation

-In order to start using this SDK, add the SDK package to your project
+To start using this SDK, add the SDK package to your project

 Via yarn
 ```